mc68-net/r8format/README.md

         : NEXT I

-This is far from perfect (in the above example clearly the line split should be before the `ELSE`, not the preceeding `: NEXT I`, and there are several cases where spacing is not introduced when it ought be or vice versa) but since in most workflows the developer will do further manual reformatting to better express the code as she reverse-engineers the program, this is fine to kickstart the process.
+This is far from perfect (in the above example clearly the line split should be before the `ELSE`, not the preceeding `: NEXT I`) but since in most workflows the developer will do further manual reformatting to better express the code as she reverse-engineers the program, this is fine to kickstart the process.

-The (re-)tokenizer, when written will read programs in the above format and be able to "compress" them back to a tokenized version without unnecessary whitespace.
+The (re-)tokenizer, when written will read programs in the above format and be able to "compress" them back to a tokenized version without unnecessary spaces.

 Support